-KCSiE, 2022 outlines the explicit requirement for a whole school or college approach to safeguarding.
+KCSiE 2023 outlines the explicit requirement for a whole school or college approach to safeguarding.
 The school / college has a duty to ensure that safeguarding permeates all activities and functions.
-This policy therefore complements and supports a range of other policies or the equivalent according to the setting, for example:
+This policy therefore complements and supports a range of other policies or the equivalent according to the setting, this may include, for example:

-- Behaviour Policy (including anti-bullying)
+- Behaviour Policy

+- Anti-Bullying Policy

 - Attendance Policy

-- Safe Handling
+- Safe Handling / Restraint Policy

 - Searching, Screening and Confiscation Policy

 - Complaints Policy

 - Special Educational Needs Policy

 - Educational Visits Policy

 - Health and Safety Policy

-- RSE Policy
+- RSHE / RSE Policy

-- Online Safety Policy
+- Online Safety Policy / Filtering and Monitoring

 - Whistle Blowing Guidance

 - Staff Code of Conduct Guidance

 - Safer Recruitment

 - Site Security Policy

-The above list is not exclusive and when undertaking policy development, the Leconfield School will consider Safeguarding and Child Protection matters and associated implications, within each appropriate policy or guidance
+The above list is not exhaustive and when undertaking policy development, consideration will be given to Safeguarding and Child Protection matters and associated implications, within each appropriate policy or guidance.